 Some time in future we may endeavour in space travel.
 For those, left behind, the timekeepers, those, for whom our space journey is important, time on a spaceship would pass very fast.
 The travellers may not notice this unless they talk to those on Earth.
 They would behave very slow.

 Several generations would pass in the ship for one generation on Earth.
 I guess, it would not matter to the Earth people, for them only would count, whether the mission is accomplished.

 What a different spirit.
 You start a journey, and several generations later, the children’s children would arrive.
 Isn’t this the way we live on spaceship planet Earth?
 I hope and wish, those space travellers are more considerate of their future generations as we are.

-Would it be different, if they would live in an artificial gravity field, one, which is created through centrifugal forces?
+Would it be different, if they would live in an artificial gravity field, one, which is created by centrifugal forces?
 I have not been on a fairground lately.
 There used to be a carousel with seats hanging off on chains.

 As the carousel increases its speed of revolution, the seats would swing out.
 The reason is: the centrifugal forces compensate the effects of gravity.
 A spaceship could rotate around its central axis, and people would walk on the sidewalls, experiencing a gravity-like force.
 Would this experience compensate for the real thing?

 We have the habit, if we don’t understand something, we give it a name and let it rest in peace.
 It creates the illusion of knowing, understanding.
 We believe this to be true unless someone else tells us another convincing, plausible explanation.
 After a short time of confusion, the old is forgotten and the new taken as true.